Doctor insights on:

 Reversible Obstructive Airway Disease

 Cough/wheeze: We all have airways that have a protective apparatus that reacts to keep noxious gas or debris from filling the sensitive air blebs in our lung.
 When this works correctly, as soon as the triggering event is gone, the "gate keeper" opens it and normal breathing ensues.
 RAD is a condition where the gate tends to remain closed, producing wheezing or cough.
 Meds work to reduce the keep airways open. ...Read moreSee 1 more doctor answer

 Prevention is best: There are usually specific triggers such as smoke inhalation, allergens, and upper respiratory infections that exacerbate the reactive airway.
 Avoidance of your individual triggers is best.
 Once an episode is triggered, bronchodilators and inhaled steroids are usually necessary, sometimes oral steroids may be required. ...Read more

 Recently diagnosed with small airway disease and prescribed an inhaler.
-Should I be worried that I appear to need to use it daily (once or more)?
+Should i be worried that i appear to need to use it daily (once or more)?

 Very mild asthma: More and more we are shying away from using that term.
 It is usually used to label very mild asthma that flares up very infrequently, usually due to a well-defined trigger like infections, wheather change, pollen, etc. There's a reason asthma meds like albuterol are used for this. ...Read moreSee 1 more doctor answer

-Please help!
-What is the optimal pattern of breathing for patient with obstructive airway disease?
+Please help! what is the optimal pattern of breathing for patient with obstructive airway disease?

 Any: There is no optimal patters.
 Breath normally & at times hold breath X few seconds & blow out through your moth partially close as in blowing a balloon.
 It will help ypur respiratory muscles.
 By keeping a slow pattern will oxygenated without causing acid-base problems ...Read more